-If the hardware supports it and the budget allows for it, install ECC RAM.
+If the hardware supports it, install ECC RAM.
 While more expensive, ECC RAM is highly recommended as it prevents in-flight corruption of data before the error-correcting properties of ZFS come into play, thus providing consistency for the checksumming and parity calculations performed by ZFS.
-If you consider your data important, use ECC RAM.
-This Case Study (http://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf) describes the risks associated with memory corruption.
+If your data is important, use ECC RAM.
+This Case Study (http://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf) describes the risks associated with memory corruption

-Unless the system has at least 8 GB of RAM, consider adding RAM before using FreeNAS® to store data.
+Do not use FreeNAS® to store data without at least 8 GB of RAM.
 Many users expect FreeNAS® to function with less memory, just at reduced performance.
 The bottom line is that these minimums are based on feedback from many users.
 Requests for help in the forums or IRC are sometimes ignored when the installed system does not have at least 8 GB of RAM because of the abundance of information that FreeNAS® may not behave properly with less memory.

-1.3.2 The Operating System Device
+1.4.2 The Operating System Device

 The FreeNAS® operating system is installed to at least one device that is separate from the storage disks.
-The device can be a USB stick, SSD, compact flash, or DOM (Disk on Module).
+The device can be a SSD, USB memory stick, or DOM (Disk on Module).
 Installation to a hard drive is discouraged as that drive is then not available for data storage.

 Note: To write the installation file to a USB stick, two USB ports are needed, each with an inserted USB device.
-One USB stick contains the installer.
-The other USB stick is the destination for the FreeNAS® installation.
-Take care to select the correct USB device for the FreeNAS® installation.
-It is not possible to install FreeNAS® onto the same USB stick containing the installer.
+One USB stick contains the installer, while the other USB stick is the destination for the FreeNAS® installation.
+Be careful to select the correct USB device for the FreeNAS® installation.
+FreeNAS® cannot be installed onto the same device that contains the installer.
 After installation, remove the installer USB stick.
-It might also be necessary to adjust the BIOS configuration to boot from the new FreeNAS® USB stick.
+It might also be necessary to adjust the BIOS configuration to boot from the new FreeNAS® boot device.

-When determining the type and size of the target device where FreeNAS® will be installed, keep these points in mind:
+When determining the type and size of the target device where FreeNAS® is to be installed, keep these points in mind:

-- the bare minimum size is 8 GB.
-This provides room for the operating system and several boot environments.
-Since each update creates a boot environment, this is the recommended minimum.
-32 GB provides room for more boot environments. - if you plan to make your own boot environments, budget about 1 GB of storage per boot environment.
+- The absolute bare minimum size is 8 GB.
+That does not provide much room.
+The recommended minimum is 16 GB.
+This provides room for the operating system and several boot environments created by updates.
+More space provides room for more boot environments and 32 GB or more is preferred. - SSDs (Solid State Disks) are fast and reliable, and make very good FreeNAS® operating system devices.
+Their one disadvantage is that they require a disk connection which might be needed for storage disks. - Even a relatively large SSD (120 or 128 GB) is useful as a boot device.
+While it might appear that the unused space is wasted, that space is instead used internally by the SSD for wear leveling.
+This makes the SSD last longer and provides greater reliability. - When planning to add your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments after making sure they are no longer needed.
-Boot environments can be created and deleted using System → Boot. - use quality, name-brand USB sticks, as ZFS will quickly reveal errors on cheap, poorly-made sticks. - for a more reliable boot disk, use two identical devices and select them both during the installation.
+Boot environments can be created and deleted using System

+Boot. - Use quality, name-brand USB sticks, as ZFS will quickly reveal errors on cheap, poorly-made sticks. - For a more reliable boot disk, use two identical devices and select them both during the installation.
 This will create a mirrored boot device.